Stykka/glTF-Bin/README.md

 Bug reports are welcome here.

 # For Developers
-Can be integrated into your own products with a friendly API that allows it to be used from your own plugins.

 Everything you need to know about glTF is available on this poster: https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/figures/gltfOverview-2.0.0b.png